truthless11/GDPL/README.md

 # GDPL
-Codes for the paper "Guided Dialog Policy Learning: Reward Estimation for Multi-Domain Task-Oriented Dialog"
+Codes for the paper "Guided Dialog Policy Learning: Reward Estimation for Multi-Domain Task-Oriented Dialog", and you can find our paper at [arxiv](https://arxiv.org/abs/1908.10719)

 Cite this paper :